Looking for awesome weekend trips from Charlotte NC?

 From Charlotte, just about 4 hours away, Knoxville, TN, is located right on the Tennessee River in Eastern Tennessee.
 You probably know Knoxville for the University of Tennessee or its deep historical ties to the Revolutionary War.

 The market square is covered with beautiful 19th-century architecture, and the Museum of East Tennessee is filled with artifacts from the Civil War, along with lots of art and textiles.
 Knoxville is also home to James Whites fort, a cabin built by a Revolutionary War captain, which is Knoxville’s first permanent building.

 - World’s Fair Park- In 1982, Knoxville was home to the World’s Fair.
 Today, the fairgrounds are a public park in downtown Knoxville.
 At the park, you can see the Sunsphere and the Tennessee Amphitheater, which are the two remaining structures from the original World Fair!

 - The park holds many different events, from benefits to fun runs and lots of live music and entertainment.
 Just recently, after years of no use, the observation deck of the Sunsphere is back open with a new look and 360-degree views of the entire park and downtown Knoxville.

 Distance from Charlotte, NC: 197 miles

-Roanoke has a lot of deep history, going back to the time of the early English settlers.
+Roanoke has a deep history going back to the time of the early English settlers.
 You may have heard of the Lost Colony of Roanoke, a colony of settlers that essentially went completely missing without a trace.
-Roanoke is a fun place to visit with lots of outdoor activities, and fascinating history that the whole family will enjoy.
+Roanoke is a fun place to visit, with lots of outdoor activities and fascinating history that the whole family will enjoy.

 Things to Do in Roanoke